Be sure to check out the summer reading list.

 - Making sure your student gets plenty of sleep and has a healthy breakfast and lunch.
 Taking tests is hard work for many students and can require a lot of energy.

-- Having your student is at school on time.
+- Having your student at school on time.
 Rushing and worrying about being late could affect performance on the tests.

 - Remembering to ask your student about the testing at the end of each day.